-Adapting to water scarcity by:
+The district will encourage local municipalities to adapt to water scarcity by:

 - i.
 Developing water and sanitation infrastructure that utilises water re-cycling and reuse. - ii.
-Promote household and farm-scale rain water capturing for non-potable uses. - iii.
-Regulate borehole use to ensure sustainable use of groundwater systems - iv.
-Monitoring ground water resources and implementing effective water reduction techniques when sources are low. - v.
-Ensuring the integrity of valuable rainwater catchment areas and riverine systems are kept clear of invasive plant species or any use that will either degrade the quality or quantity of water available for use. - vi.
-Promoting farming techniques that minimise water use.
+Promoting household and farm-scale rain water capturing for non-potable uses. - iii.
+Ensuring rainwater tanks are included in new developments of households on erven larger than 120m2. - iv.
+Regulating borehole use to ensure sustainable use of groundwater systems. - v.
+Monitoring ground water resources and implementing effective water reduction techniques when sources are low. - vi.
+Ensuring the integrity of valuable rainwater catchment areas, groundwater recharge areas and riverine systems are kept clear of invasive plant species or any use that will either degrade the quality or quantity of water available for use. - vii.
+Promoting farming techniques that minimise water use. - viii.
+Promoting compact urban development to minimise infrastructure expansion that increases the risks of water loss from expansive water reticulation systems. - ix.
+Investing in a maintenance programme that seeks to minimise leaks from municipal water infrastructure. - x.
+Relocating informal settlements away from watercourses to prevent flood risk vulnerability and the possible pollution.